influxdata/docs-v2/content/v2.0/reference/flux/functions/slack/message.md

 title: slack.message() function
 description: >
   The `slack.message()` function sends a single message to a Slack channel.
-  It work with either with the chat.postMessage API or with a Slack webhook.
+  The function works with either with the chat.postMessage API or with a Slack webhook.
 menu:
   v2_0_ref:
     name: slack.message